40Cakes/pokebot-gen3/wiki/pages/Pokemon By Bot Mode.md

 🏠 [`pokebot-gen3` Wiki Home](../Readme.md)

-# 🔎 Pokémon by Method
+# 🔎 Pokémon by Bot Mode

 Below is a table of the encounters in Kanto, Johto and Hoenn with a link to the Wiki pages which give information on how to set up the bot mode.